pingfu/iis-remove-server-headers/README.md

 ### Install to the GAC

 Deploy the `Pingfu.RemoveServerHeaderModule.dll` library to the .NET Global Assembly Cache (GAC) using the `gacutil.exe` tools.
 The tool is included with Visual Studio (as part of the Microsoft SDK) and the .Net framework (v1 and 1.1 only!).

-You might be in one of (or more!) the following locations on your server:
+You might find the `gacutil.exe` in one, or more of the following locations:

 ```
 %programfiles%\Microsoft Visual Studio .NET 2003\SDK\v1.1\Bin\gacutil.exe